 The EDF converged at 5 as the VC ratio between animals and ME increases to infinity.
 For the plots with the VC ratios of run and ME are larger than or equal to 10, the convergence was not shown because the VC ratios between animals and ME used here are not large enough.

-When the VC ratios of run and ME are larger than or equal to 10, the EDF converges at 4 as the as the VC ratio between animals and ME tend to almost zero.
+When the ratio of the run VC relative to the ME VC is larger than or equal to 10, the EDF converges at 4 as the as the VC ratio between animals and ME tend to almost zero.

-When the VC ratio of run and ME equals to 1, the EDF converges at 4.2 for the REML and LC methods and 4 as the expected VC ratio between animals and ME tend to almost zero.
+When the VC ratio of run and ME equals 1, the EDF converges at 4.2 for the REML and LC methods and 4 as the expected VC ratio between animals and ME tend to almost zero.

 When the VC ratio of run and ME equals to 0.1, the EDF converges at 4.3 as the expected VC ratio between animals and ME tend to almost zero.